CarstenFrommhold/Backtesting-Expected-Shortfall/README.md

 The structure of the analysis code is the same as in the thesis.
 Namely:

 - Significance (IID)
-  - A first impression (row 47)
+  - A first impression
-  - A fixed number of VaR exceedances (row 72)
+  - A fixed number of VaR exceedances
 - Power (IID)
-   - A first impression (row 119)
+   - A first impression
-   - Underestimated SD (row 134)
+   - Underestimated SD
-   - A fixed number of VaR exceedances (row 181)
+   - A fixed number of VaR exceedances
 - Which role does the VaR play?
 (IID)
-   - Correct ES but wrong VaR prediction (row 224)
+   - Correct ES but wrong VaR prediction
-   - Underestimated ES but correct VaR prediction (row 315)
+   - Underestimated ES but correct VaR prediction
-   - An example of deliberate deception (row 359)
+   - An example of deliberate deception
 - GARCH, the Non-IID-Setup
-   - Another example of underestimated SD (row 473)
+   - Another example of underestimated SD
-   - The analysis similar to Du and Escanciano (row 591)
+   - The analysis similar to Du and Escanciano